 On application, if a Placee is an individual, that Placee may be asked to disclose in writing or orally, his nationality.
 If a Placee is a discretionary fund manager, that Placee may be asked to disclose in writing or orally the jurisdiction in which its funds are managed or owned.
-All documents provided in connection with the Initial Placing and any Subsequent Placing will be sent at the Placee's risk.
-They may be sent by post to such Placee at an address notified by such Placee to the relevant Placing Agent.
+All documents provided in connection with the Placing will be sent at the Placee's risk.
+They may be sent by post to such Placee at an address notified by such Placee to Liberum.

-Each Placee agrees to be bound by the Articles (as amended from time to time) once the Ordinary Shares and/or C Shares, as applicable, which the Placee has agreed to subscribe for pursuant to the Initial Placing and/or any Subsequent Placing, have been acquired by the Placee.
-The contract to subscribe for Ordinary Shares and/or C Shares under the Initial Placing and/or any Subsequent Placing and the appointments and authorities mentioned in this Prospectus will be governed by, and construed in accordance with, the laws of England and Wales.
-For the exclusive benefit of the relevant Placing Agent, the Company, the Investment Manager, PSL and the Registrar, each Placee irrevocably submits to the jurisdiction of the courts of England and Wales and waives any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.
-This does not prevent an action being taken against a Placee in any other jurisdiction.
+Each Placee agrees to be bound by the Articles (as amended from time to time) once the Ordinary Shares, which the Placee has agreed to subscribe for pursuant to the Placing, have been acquired by the Placee.
+The contract to subscribe for Ordinary Shares under the Placing and the appointments and authorities mentioned in this Prospectus will be governed by, and construed in accordance with, the laws of England and Wales.
+For the exclusive benefit of Liberum, the Company, the Investment Manager and the Registrar, each Placee irrevocably submits to the jurisdiction of the courts of England and Wales and waives any objection to proceedings in any such court on the ground of venue or on the ground that proceedings have been brought in an inconvenient forum.
+This does not prevent an action being taken against Placee in any other jurisdiction.

-In the case of a joint agreement to subscribe for Ordinary Shares and/or C Shares under the Initial Placing and/or any Subsequent Placing, references to a Placee in these terms and conditions are to each of the Placees who are a party to that joint agreement and their liability is joint and several.
+In the case of a joint agreement to subscribe for Ordinary Shares under the Placing, references to a Placee in these terms and conditions are to each of the Placees who are a party to that joint agreement and their liability is joint and several.

-The Placing Agents and the Company expressly reserve the right to modify the Initial Placing and/or any Subsequent Placing (including, without limitation, its timetable and settlement) at any time before allocations are determined.
-The Initial Placing and/or any Subsequent Placing are subject to the satisfaction of the conditions contained in the Placing Agreement and to the Placing Agreement not having been terminated.
-Further details of the terms of the Placing Agreement are contained in Part X of this Prospectus.
+Liberum and the Company expressly reserve the right to modify the Placing (including, without limitation, its timetable and settlement) at any time before allocations are determined.
+The Placing is subject to the satisfaction of the conditions contained in the Placing Agreement and to the Placing Agreement not having been terminated.
+Further details of the terms of the Placing Agreement are contained in Part VII of this Prospectus.